johntiger1/chatgpt-analyzer/README.md

 # chatgpt-analyzer
 analyzeGPT or journalGPT

+# roadmap
+v0.1 - runs on a single chat
+v0.2 - can add in your chatgpt token to analyze the sentiment. or use some other model to run inference v0.3 - can run it on all chats

 # Architecture - simplified
 1. popup html => the html
 2. popup js => specifies the logic behind the popup html buttons - which scripts to trigger upon button press, which messages to pass, and what to do with the response/